jason4151/cloudformation/README.md

 ## Security, Identity, & Compliance
 ### KMS
-The `kms-service-config.yml` template, while not deployable itself, demonstrates a working configuration of a number of AWS services with encryption at rest using KMS:
+The `kms-service-config.yml` template, while not deployable itself, demonstrates a working configuration for a number of AWS services with encryption at rest using KMS:
 * DynamoDB
 * Elasticsearch
 * EMR